segrowth/segrowth.github.io/_posts/2023-09-27-what-does-it-mean-to-be-a-software-engineer.md

 Having a basic understanding of infrastructure can help when issues arise, as it provides context for problem-solving and collaboration.

-Here is a short list of infrastructure skills highly recommended for Juniors:
+Here is a list of infrastructure skills highly recommended for Juniors:
 - Source Control
   + GIT
   + SVN
-- Containerization
+- Build Tools
-  + Docker
+  + Maven
 - Orchestration
   + Jenkins
   + Kubernetes
+- Containerization
+  + Docker
 - Cloud Providers
   + AWS
-  + Azure
-  + GCP
-- Service Models
-  + IaaS
-  + PaaS
-  + SaaS

 The order of the above list defines the order in which someone should start mastering the infrastructure skills.